preguza/Credit_repay_prediction/README.md

 Performance metric I used was ROC AUC.
 It will help the business get a better understanding about how this algorithm can be used in production and the deployment options (canary deployment/partial automation/full automation etc).

-The data was split in training and test tests.
+The data was split in training and test sets.
 Test set was used only once to evaluate final performance of algorithm.
 After initial data preprocessing, I have trained various models and tested performance using crossvalidation.
 Most important results are as follows:
 - **First iteration:**
     - Logistic regression: AUC = 0.7459;